 Below I will answer some of the most frequently asked questions about spider plant care.
-If you have a question that wasn’t answered here, then ask it in the comments section below.
+If you have one that wasn’t answered here, then add it to the comments section below.

 Should I cut the babies off my spider plant?

-That depends.
-You don’t need to cut the babies off, as long as they’re healthy and look nice.
+Whether you cut the babies off your spider plant is up to you, either way it’s not going to hurt.
 But if the stem they’re growing on has been damaged, or it’s turning yellow or brown, then you should cut the babies off and root them.
 They won’t survive long without a healthy green stem.

-Spider plants are wonderful houseplants for beginners and experts alike.
-Once you get the hang of their basic growing needs, you’ll see just how easy it is.
-And, with the proper spider plant care, you’ll be able to keep yours thriving for many, many years.
+Once you get the hang of the basic spider plant care needs, you’ll see just how easy it is to grow them.
+With this detailed guide, you’ll be able to keep yours thriving for many, many years.

 More Articles About Growing Houseplants

-- Lipstick Plant Care Guide: How To Care For A Lipstick Plant
+- How To Care For A Lipstick Plant

 - Wandering Jew Plant Care Guide